 3. Interface Builder.

-- The part number 2 is the canvas: where the user interface is designed, the area pointed by the arrow in the canvas is the design area.
+- Part number 2 is the canvas: where the user interface is designed, the area pointed by the arrow in the canvas is the design area.
 Generally, it is called scene or main view.

-- The part number 3 is the inspector panel: used to edit the properties of the currently selected view object.
+- Part number 3 is the inspector panel: used to edit the properties of the currently selected view object.

-- The part number 4 is the view objects library panel.
+- Part number 4 is the view objects library panel.

 4. Add View Object.